hariombalhara/perframe/README.md

 # Perframe

-The PERFormance FRAMEwork that provides you a way to declaratively apply changes to your website on the fly with automatic optimization report generation from the declarative configuration.
+The PERFormance FRAMEwork that provides you a way to declaratively apply changes to your website on the fly with automatic "Optimization Report" generation from the declarative configuration.

 On the fly changes are applied using [Cloudflare Workers](https://workers.cloudflare.com/).